jeka-dev/demo-project-springboot-headless/README.md

 ```shell
 docker run --rm -p 8080:8080 native-demo-project-springboot-headless:latest
 ```
-So nice !
-We have effortlessly created a Docker image running the Spring Boot native application.
+We have created a Docker image running the Spring Boot native application.
-More importantly, we did that from the host machine, without needing to run the entire build from a specific container :-)

 We can inspect the generated image by visiting [Docker build dir](./jeka-output/docker-build-native-demo-project-springboot-headless#latest), or by executing: